History of Palestine: Byzantine period

 The tide turned in Christianity's favor in the 4th century.
 The century began with the most intense persecution of Christians the empire had seen, but ended with Christianity becoming the Roman state church.
 Perhaps more than half of the empire's population had then converted to Christianity.
 Instrumental to this transformation was Rome's first Christian emperor Constantine the Great.
-He had ascended the throne by defeating his competitors in series of civil wars and he credited his victories to Christianity.
+He had ascended the throne by defeating his competitors in a series of civil wars and he credited his victories to Christianity.
 Constantine became a fervent supporter of Christianity and issued laws conveying upon the church and its clergy fiscal and legal privileges and immunities from civic burdens.
 He also sponsored ecumenical councils, such as the Council of Nicaea, to settle theological disputes between Christian factions.

-Rome's Christening had a profound impact on Palestine.
+Rome's Christianization had a profound impact on Palestine.
 Churches were built on sites venerated by Christians such as the Church of the Holy Sepulchre in Jerusalem where Jesus was thought to have been crucified and buried, and the Church of the Nativity in Bethlehem where he was thought to have been born.
 Of the over 140 Christian monasteries built in Palestine in this period, some were among the oldest in the world, including Mar Saba, which is still in use to this day, Saint George's Monastery in Wadi Qelt, and the Monastery of the Temptation near Jericho.

 Men flocked to live as pious hermits in the Judean wilderness and soon Palestine became a center for eremitic life.
 The ecumenical council in Chalcedon in 451 elevated Jerusalem to a patriarchate and, together with Rome, Alexandria, Antioch, and Constantinpole, it became one of five self-governing centers for Christianity.
 This elevation greatly boosted the Palestinian church's international prestige.

 The Byzantine era was a time of great prosperity and cultural flourishing in Palestine.
 New areas were cultivated, urbanization increased, and many cities reached their peak populations.
 Towns increasingly acquired new civic basilicas, porticoed streets with space for shops, and the erection of churches and other religious buildings invigorated their economies.
 The total population of Palestine may have exceeded one and a half million, its highest ever until the twentieth century.